Black Bears (Ursus americanus)

 What to Do If You See a Black Bear

-If you see a bear: Do Not Run.
+If you see a black bear, do not run.
 Do not surprise the bear.
 Make noise to ensure that the bear is aware of your presence.
 A black bear is not likely to attack a person unless it feels trapped or provoked.
-Respect the bear’s space and do not approach it.
-If the bear sees you, stand your ground, look as large as possible by standing up straight and putting your arms up in the air and slowly back away.
+Respect the bear’s space, and do not approach the animal.
+If the bear sees you, stand your ground; look as large as possible by standing up straight and putting your arms up in the air and slowly back away.
 If possible, go inside a building or get into a vehicle.
 Black bears display two types of behavior—defensive and offensive.
-A bear may swat at the ground or surrounding vegetation, lunge toward you, vocalize, blow air out of its mouth or pop its jaws.
+A bear may swat at the ground or surrounding vegetation, lunge toward you, vocalize, blow air out of its mouth, or pop its jaws.
 These defensive behaviors are used to warn you to move away.
 Slowly back away from the bear.
 With offensive behavior, the bear will move towards you quickly.
 If you have food with you, drop the food, and keep moving away from the bear.
 If a black bear makes contact with you, always try to fight it off.
-Do Not Play Dead.
+Do not play dead.

 Description & Identification